Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

 Combining the above two equations together gives $P_{J|UX}(J=0|u,X=0)=P_{J|UX}(J=1|u,X=0)=0$ for $u=2,3$.
 Therefore, there does not exist a distribution $P_{J|UX}$ such that the channel is symmetrizable-$\mathcal{U}|\mathcal{X}$. \end{example}

-One can consider the strictly causal CSI as the case where the state observation has a delay $d=1$.
-From the achievability proof, the proposed coding scheme in fact works for any $1\leq d \leq n$.
-For the lossless state communication case, we have the following result. \begin{corollary} For the channel considered in Theorem \ref{the: achievability of strictly causal}, if it is also nonsymmetrizable-$\mathcal{S}|\mathcal{X}$, the capacity of the joint message and lossless state communication over this channel under the average error criterion is
+Considering the strictly causal case as coding with delayed state observation $d=1$ as defined in Definition \ref{def: strictly causal code def}, from the achievability proof, the proposed coding scheme in fact works for any $1\leq d \leq n$.
+For the lossless state communication case, we have the following result. \begin{corollary} For the channel considered in Theorem \ref{the: achievability of strictly causal}, if it is also nonsymmetrizable-$\mathcal{S}|\mathcal{X}$, the deterministic coding capacity of the joint message and lossless state communication over this channel under the average error criterion is

-where $[a]^+ := \max\{a,0\}.$ When the state observation has a delay $d=n$, the bound is tight. \end{corollary} \begin{remark} It might be surprising that the symmetrizability of $S$ does not matter as long as one can find an encoding strategy such that $Q_{Y|UXJ}$ is not symmetrizable-$\mathcal{U}|\mathcal{X}$.
-However, this is not the case for the lossless reconstruction. \end{remark} \begin{remark} The lower bound expression in \eqref{eq: lossless capacity} is the difference between two terms, in which the first one captures the influence of the jammer on the message transmission task, and the entropy term captures the cost of lossless state reconstruction under the jamming.
-To make sure the coding scheme fulfills the average decoding error and lossless reconstruction constraints independent of the jamming strategy, we have to consider the worst cases for both tasks independently, which means the minimal communication rate and the maximal lossless reconstruction cost.
-The situation here is very similar to that in the wiretap channel.
-However, in contrast to the wiretap channel, \eqref{eq: lossless capacity} is a single-letter expression and, in the case of the wiretap channel, no finite-letter characterizations of the secrecy capacity are unknown to date. \end{remark} \begin{proof}[Proof of Corollary \ref{coro: strictly causal lossless average error}] The achievability follows by setting $U=S$ in Theorem \ref{the: achievability of strictly causal}.
-When the state observation has a delay $d=n$, the encoder just needs to wait for one additional initial block to collect the state information.
-When the number of blocks is sufficiently large, the additional cost is negligible.
-For the converse, we first assume that the channel is a compound channel.
-By the definition of lossless state communication, we have
+where $[a]^+ := \max\{a,0\}.$ When the state observation has a delay $d=n$, the bound is tight. \end{corollary} The proof is given in Appendix \ref{sec: proof of coro: strictly causal lossless average error}. \begin{remark} It might be surprising that the symmetrizability of $S$ does not matter as long as one can find an encoding strategy such that $Q_{Y|UXJ}$ is not symmetrizable-$\mathcal{U}|\mathcal{X}$.
+However, this is not the case for the lossless reconstruction. \end{remark}

+\begin{remark} The lower bound expression in \eqref{eq: lossless capacity} is the difference between two terms, in which the first one captures the influence of the jammer on the message transmission task, and the entropy term captures the cost of lossless state reconstruction under the jamming.
+To make sure the coding scheme fulfills the average decoding error and lossless reconstruction constraints independent of the jamming strategy, we have to consider the worst cases for both tasks independently, which means the minimal communication rate and the maximal lossless reconstruction cost. \end{remark}